 - 1 cup Water

-Once it comes to this consistency, remove from the heat and pour the gram flour mysore pak mixture into a greased tray.
+Once it comes to this consistency, remove from the heat and pour the mysore pak mixture into the greased tray.
 Bang the tray lightly to allow the mass to spread all over and looks evenly spread.

 Dip a flat spatula with ghee and spread over the Mysore Pak to level it down and make it smooth from the top.